05 Jul 2023

 Understanding reinsurance in Australia

-• Reinsurance is a crucial component of the insurance market and enables insurance companies to share and minimise risks
+• Reinsurance is a crucial component of the insurance market and enables insurance companies to share and minimise exposure to risks

-• QBE is in a unique position as an Australian-based insurer with its own reinsurance division
+• As a global company based in Australia, QBE is in a unique position as an Australian-based insurer with its own reinsurance division

 Just as businesses and individuals take out insurance to cover themselves and their interests in the event of an incident, so too do insurance companies.
 Reinsurance – insurance for insurance companies – is commonplace in the insurance industry and enables insurers to share their risk with other parties.

-As Senior Underwriting Manager at BOE, Sigi Dobry, explains “reinsurance is an important part of the global insurance market.
+As Senior Underwriting Manager for Global Reinsurance Underwriting Operations, Sigi Dobry, explains, “reinsurance is an important part of the global insurance market.
 It provides stability and enables the insurer to take on larger, more complex or non-standard risks.”

 While reinsurance comes at a cost for insurers – with Dobry sharing that it is not unusual for an insurer to spend more than a fifth of their premium income on reinsurance – this spend is essential.

-“Sharing the risk with a reinsurer allows insurers to reduce the amount of capital that may be reserved to cover the claims, which means more capital is available to support broader business operations and growth objectives,” says Dobry.
+“Sharing the risk with a reinsurer allows insurers to reduce the amount of capital that may be reserved to cover the claims, which means more capital is available to support broader business operations,” says Dobry.

 With reinsurance playing such a significant role in the insurance market, it’s important as brokers and business owners to understand the reinsurance arrangements of your insurer.
 Armed with this knowledge, you can be more confident that you’re offering and buying products from an insurer that is properly covered and has sufficient funds to pay large-scale claims.